giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 The operator performs a right bit rotation of a specified number of steps.
 It assumes a pointer-sized operand size.

 `ror16`
 Similar to `ror`, but assumes a WORD sized operand size.
-This can be useful to modify WORD values within a 32 or 64 bit valriable.
+This can be useful to modify WORD values within a 32 or 64 bit variable.

 `rol`
 The operator performs a left bit rotation of a specified number of steps.
 It assumes a pointer-sized operand size.

 `rol16`
 Similar to `rol`, but assumes a WORD sized operand size.
-This can be useful to modify WORD values within a 32 or 64 bit valriable.
+This can be useful to modify WORD values within a 32 or 64 bit variable.

 `shr`
-Performs a right bit shift of a specified numbers of steps.
+Performs a right bit shift of a specified number of steps.
 Values are 0 padded and overflowing bits are discarded.

 `shl`
-Performs a left bit shift of a specified numbers of steps.
+Performs a left bit shift of a specified number of steps.
 Values are 0 padded and overflowing bits are discarded.

 Examples:
 ```